reagent-project/reagent-cookbook/recipes/google-street-view/README.md

 4. Create a function that makes the full url for the street view image request
 5. Create a reagent atom called `app-state` to store the street and city values
 6. Create an `input` component where a user can change the value of a key in `app-state`
-7. Create an `address` component that displays an image based on the street and city supplied by a user
+7. Create an `home` component that displays an image based on the street and city supplied by a user
-8. Use the `address` componenet in the `home` page component

 #### Step 1: Create a new project